Frequently Asked Questions for Students

 Can I change from P/NP back to a letter grade?

 Yes.
 You can opt for P/NP grading in a course, or revert back to letter grading, up until the P/NP deadline.
-For Fall, the deadline is December 11, 2020.
+Please visit the Academic Senate’s COVID-19 Academic Policies page to see if P/NP deadlines have been adjusted for each quarter.

 Will taking a class P/NP impact my GPA?